Paulo César da Silva

 - Expy: The WWF commentators noted him as one to André the Giant, and in fact, Silva is taller than him, albeit much more slender.
 In Japan, Silva used Andre's music theme.

 - Giant Mook: As heel.

-- Hero Killer: He and Singh dedicated their NJPW careers to destroy established veterans like Yutaka Yoshie, Wataru Inoue and Hiroshi Tanahashi, among others.
+- Hero Killer: Silva and Singh basically dedicated their NJPW careers to destroy established veterans like Yutaka Yoshie, Wataru Inoue and Hiroshi Tanahashi, among others.

-- Hoist by His Own Petard: Lost a match against HUSTLE Rikishi when Silva picked up a TV monitor to bludgeon him and Rikishi kicked it in his face instead.
+- Hoist by His Own Petard: Lost a match against HUSTLE Rikishi when Silva picked up a TV monitor to bludgeon him and Rikishi kicked it in his face.

 - I Know Basketball: Was part of the Brazilian Olympic team, and occasionally used his basketball ability during gimmick matches in HUSTLE.
 He was paired with Giant Vabo, a former volleyball player.